allcloud-io/TrustStack-Data-Perimeter-Security-Packages/README.md

 The [Data Perimeter Guidelines](docs/DATA_PERIMETER_GUIDELINES.md) document provides comprehensive guidance on implementing data perimeter controls in AWS environments to establish clear boundaries that protect your AWS resources and data.

-## Security Controls Offered By TrustStack
+## Security Packages Offered By TrustStack

-TrustStack offers a comprehensive set of security controls that protect sensitive workloads while maintaining developer agility.
-Refer to [TrustStack Security Controls](apps/security-controls/README.md) for detailed information about the security controls offered by TrustStack.
+TrustStack offers a comprehensive set of security packages that protect sensitive workloads while maintaining developer agility.
+Refer to [TrustStack Security Packages](apps/security-packages/README.md) for detailed information about the security controls offered by TrustStack.

 ## Local Development Guide